StatCan/aaw/docs/en/5-Storage/AzureBlobStorage.md

 - **aaw-protected-b:** Stores sensitive data protected-b.

 - **aaw-unclassified-ro:** This classification is protected-b but read-only access.
-This is so users can view unclassified data within a protected-b pod.
+This is so users can view unclassified data within a protected-b notebook.

 <!-- prettier-ignore -->